Our experts answer your questions with a smile

 A strategic partnership with The Norwegian Electric Vehicle Association

-"The electric vehicle market is growing rapidly, and it's really good to see more and more electric car brands establishing themselves in Norway," said Christina Bu, Secretary General of the Norwegian EV Association.
+"The electric vehicle market is growing and it's really good to see more and more electric car brands establishing themselves in Norway," said Christina Bu, Secretary General of the Norwegian EV Association.

 Christina Bu